-Pseudoaneurysm development in urological care is uncommon, but typically occurs in the kidney, bladder, or prostate from surgical manipulation.2 This malformation occurs when there is disruption of an artery, with resultant patent flow in a defined space beyond the confines of the vessel.2 Even more exceedingly rare, pseudoaneurysm development of the arterial supply of the urethra from a Foley injury have seldom been reported.^{3-5} It is thought that pressure necrosis of the urethral wall from the Foley balloon is the main culprit of these arterial malformations.3 There are only three other reported cases of urethrorrhagia from a bleeding pseudoaneurysm due to Foley malposition,^{3-5} and review of these cases are pertinent in order to accurately diagnose and manage this rare condition.
+Pseudoaneurysm development in urological care is uncommon but typically occurs in the kidney, bladder, or prostate from surgical manipulation.2 This malformation occurs when there is disruption of an artery, with resultant patent flow in a defined space beyond the confines of the vessel.2 Even more exceedingly rare, pseudoaneurysm development of the arterial supply of the urethra from a Foley injury has seldom been reported.3-5 It is thought that pressure necrosis of the urethral wall from the Foley balloon is the main culprit of these arterial malformations.3 There are only three other reported cases of urethrorrhagia from a bleeding pseudoaneurysm due to Foley malposition,3-5 and review of these cases are pertinent in order to accurately diagnose and manage this rare condition.

 Clinical identification of a urethral pseudoaneurysm may be challenging.
-Typically, most small pseudoaneurysms self-resolve with thrombosis and are clinically silent, though the ones that progress may lead to rupture and subsequent urethrorrhagia.
+Typically, most small pseudoaneurysms self-resolve with thrombosis and are clinically silent, though the ones that progress may lead to rupture and subsequent ure-throrrhagia.
 As such, the symptomatology of urethral pseudoaneurysms is variable.
-From reports, patients may present with intermittent urethrorrhagia, and likely hematuria from retrograde reflux of urethral bleeding.
+From reports, patients may present with intermittent urethrorrhagia and likely hematuria from retrograde reflux of urethral bleeding.
 In our case, during catheter exchange, profuse urethral bleeding with pulsation immediately raised suspicion for vascular injury.
-Moreover, bladder irrigation was noted to be only mildy hematuric, but copious amounts of snake like peri-Foley catheter clots further alluded to this vascular malformation.
-Confirmatory diagnosis is typically made by diagnostic imaging in the form of computed tomography (CT) angiography, and at times focused ultrasound or invasive angiography.6 Bettez et al. (2017) highlighted in their case a cystoscopic diagnosis of a pulsatile mass within the bulbar urethra.5 Regardless of diagnostic strategy, it is imperative to have prompt and timely recognition of this complication.
+Moreover, bladder irrigation was noted to be only mildy hematuric, but copious amounts of snake-like peri-Foley catheter clots further alluded to this vascular malformation.
+Confirmatory diagnosis is typically made by diagnostic imaging in the form of CT angiography and, at times, focused ultrasound or invasive angiography.6 In their case, Bettez et al highlighted a cystoscopic diagnosis of a pulsatile mass within the bulbar urethra.5 Regardless of diagnostic strategy, it is imperative to have prompt and timely recognition of this complication.